 Seven Sacred Rites

-According to contemporary Lakota oral historical accounts and discussions with elders, the following is a description of the Seven Sacred Rites of the Lakota.
+According to contemporary Lakota oral historical accounts and discussions with elders, the following is a description of the Seven Sacred Rites of the Lakota that came from the Encyclopedia of Religion.
 Handed down from White Buffalo Calf Woman, Wicoh’an Wakan Sakowin (Seven Sacred Rites) have been recorded by Joseph Brown in the words of Nicholas Black Elk in The Sacred Pipe: Black Elk’s Account of the Seven Sacred Rites of the Oglala Sioux.

 Albert White Hat of the Lakota Nation talks about his vision quest in the late 1960s.